Task Assignment on Spatial Crowdsourcing [Experiments and Analyses] (Technical Report): Algorithms in Batch-based Mode

 For a given location $l$, let $O_l$ be the set of visits to it, $W_l$ be the set of distinct workers that visited $l$, and $O_{w, l}$ be the set of visits belonging to worker $w$.
 Note that, here one visit of worker $w_i$ to a location $l$ means worker $w_i$ appears around location $l$ with distance $dis(w_i, l)\leq a_i$.
 Then, the location entropy for $l$ is calculated as follows:

 where $P_l(w)=\frac{|O_{w,l}|}{|O_l|}$ is the fraction of total visits to $l$ made by worker $w$.
+The location entropies will be updated every batch and one visit of worker $w_i$ to location $l$ here means the worker's working area covers location $l$ at the moment when the batch process starts.
+According to the suggestions in \cite{kazemi2012geocrowd}, we can discretize the whole spatial space into a grid with small cells (e.g., 30 meters $\times$ 30 meters), then just update the location entropy of each cell (when the working area of worker $w_i$ overlaps with a cell in one batch, we count that as a visit of worker $w_i$ to the cell) and use each cell's location entropy as that of the tasks located in the cell.

 For each location $l$, the entropy of it can be treated as its cost value, then the optimization goal of this algorithm is to assign as many tasks as possible with minimum total cost associated to the assigned tasks in each timestamp, which can be reduced to the minimum-cost maximum flow problem \cite{ahuja1988network}.

-To solve the minimum-cost maximum flow problem, one of the well-known techniques \cite{ahuja1988network} is to first find the maximum flow of the network, then use linear programming method to minimize the total cost of the flow.
+To solve the minimum-cost maximum flow problem, one of the well-known techniques \cite{ahuja1988network} is to first find the maximum flow in the network, then use linear programming method to minimize the total cost of the flow.
 Let $G_p=(V,E)$ be the flow network graph for timestamp $p$.
 For each edge $(u,v)\in E$, the capacity is $c(u,v) > 0$, the flow $f(u,v) \geq 0$, and the cost is $a(u,v) \geq 0$.
 The cost of sending the flow $f(u,v)$ is $f(u,v)\cdot a(u,v)$.
 Denote the maximum flow sent from $src$ vertex to $dest$ vertex as $f_{max}$, then the linear programming to minimize the total cost can be represented as below:

-G-llep maximizes the number of assigned tasks first, then minimizes the total cost guaranteeing that the total number of assigned tasks keeps maximized.
+{\sf G-llep} maximizes the number of assigned tasks first, then minimizes the total cost guaranteeing that the total number of assigned tasks is maximized.